What Happens After You Create One of the World’s Most Successful Marine Preserves?

 Photo courtesy of Octavio Aburto

-Committing to Recovery
+Committing to recovery

 After conversing with fishers and conducting surveys, the researchers confirmed that the reefs were overfished and depleted.
 Members of the Castro family, including Judith’s brother Mario, led a grassroots effort to create a protected reserve.
 Mario Castro had spent time in Los Cabos and witnessed the tourism draw of scuba diving.
 They wondered if Cabo Pulmo could generate something similar if it recovered.
 “You can’t imagine how many meetings they had,” Castro Lucero says.

 As interest grew, international conservation groups with political sway joined the cause.
-In June 1995, they succeeded: the Mexican government established Cabo Pulmo National Park.
+In June 1995, they succeeded: The Mexican government established Cabo Pulmo National Park.
 The preserve now spans 27 square miles of ocean, where both recreational and commercial fishing are banned.

 “It’s been one of these living experiments where scientists and conservation groups and the government and the community are working together,” says Catalina López-Sagástegui, director of the Gulf of California Marine Program, which surveys the ecosystem within Cabo Pulmo and nearby waters.
 “The biggest thing that sets Cabo Pulmo apart is how involved the community is.”

-Waiting for Change
+Waiting for change

 In 2005, around the same time that Jesús Castro Fiol died at the age of 107, locals began reporting that fish had returned.
-The park was declared a UNESCO World Heritage site that same year.
+The park was declared a UNESCO World Heritage Site that same year.
 Then in 2010, a head-turning science study made headlines that expedited international interest.

-Marine surveys collected over a 10-year span in Cabo Pulmo revealed a 463 percent increase in fish biomass, between 1999 and 2009.
+Marine surveys collected over a 10-year span in Cabo Pulmo revealed a 463 percent increase in fish biomass between 1999 and 2009.
 Head researcher Octavio Aburto and his team had to recheck their numbers before publishing given that the recovery exceeded anything seen in other marine reserves worldwide.
 They also found that the biomass of top predators and carnivores (such as sharks) multiplied 11 times and four times over, respectively.
 “I was amazed,” says Aburto, now a professor of marine biology at the Scripps Institution of Oceanography.

 While studying marine biology in La Paz in the early ’90s, Aburto cut his teeth doing research in Cabo Pulmo just before it became a protected area.
-More than a decade later, he published mesmerizing underwater photos of the returning sea life, which helped earn him a title as a National Geographer Explorer in 2010.
+More than a decade later, he published mesmerizing underwater photos of the returning sea life, which helped earn him a title as a National Geographic Explorer in 2010.
 He has since remained a fierce advocate for the community’s sustainable evolution.

 Scuba diving shops and handmade signs for lodging quickly transformed the downtown landscape.
-It was a much-needed shot in the arm for the local economy and highly-involved residents like the Castros who traded fishing for ecotourism.
+It was a much-needed shot in the arm for the local economy and highly involved residents like the Castros who traded fishing for ecotourism.

 “The water is beautiful.
 The fish are there.
 The life came back,” Aburto says.
 “Now everybody wants to see that diamond.”

-Preserving the Success
+Preserving the success

 Today, the biggest challenge the preserve faces is from the sheer volume of divers, tourists, and developers coming to Cabo Pulmo.
 Multiple researchers, such as Anderson, also point out that not all local residents benefited from this transformation in their community, which sparked ongoing tensions.
-While direct damage to the coral and fish ecosystem remains a concern, the town faces a limited supply of clean water, electricity (largely generated from solar panels) and other basic resources.
+While direct damage to the coral and fish ecosystem remains a concern, the town faces a limited supply of clean water, electricity (largely generated from solar panels), and other basic resources.

 The first major outside developer arrived in 2008, planning to build a massive resort beside the park.
 The sprawling project, dubbed Cabo Cortéz, promised tens of thousands of guest rooms, a golf course, a marina, and other comforts for the modern-day traveler.
 After enduring multiple years of grassroots protests and local opposition, the project was shut down.